MicrosoftDocs/windows-itpro-docs/windows/manage/appv-deploy-the-appv-server.md

 ms.prod: w10
 ---

-# How to Deploy the App-V Server (new installataion)
+# How to Deploy the App-V Server (new installation)

 >**Important**<br>If you're already using App-V 5.x, you don't need to re-deploy the App-V server components as they haven't changed since App-V 5.0 was released.